MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: System Design

-We combine these metrics into a unified \textbf{Layer Importance Score (LIS)}: In this formulation, $\mathrm{LTS}_p$ and $\mathrm{LRS}_p$ are \textit{local sensitivity metrics} that evaluate the behavior of the layer $p$ in isolation, while $\mathrm{MDS}^{(Q)}_p$ is a \textit{global metric} that measures the model-level degradation when replacing $p$, given the current replaced layer set $\mathcal{Q}$.
+In this formulation, $\mathrm{LTS}_p$ and $\mathrm{LRS}_p$ are \textit{local sensitivity metrics} that evaluate the behavior of the layer $p$ in isolation, while $\mathrm{MDS}^{(Q)}_p$ is a \textit{global metric} that measures the model-level degradation when replacing $p$, given the current replaced layer set $\mathcal{Q}$.
 For a given model, the LIS for each layer is computed \textit{offline during profiling}, and the resulting sequence is stored and used directly at runtime.
 This design avoids any runtime recomputation or decision-making overhead.
-Full details on the scoring, hyperparameter tuning, and selection algorithms are provided in the \hyperref[sec:appendix]{Appendix}.
+We use a weighted combination of three sensitivity metrics to compute the LIS: weight sensitivity ({$\alpha_1$}), quantization distortion ({$\alpha_2$}), and end-to-end degradation ({$\beta$}), with $\alpha_1=\alpha_2=0.25$ and $\beta=0.5$.
+This configuration emphasizes stability and user-perceived quality while retaining fine-grained layer-local signals.
+Compared to a uniform weighting scheme, our setting yields more consistent layer rankings and improved performance.
+Full results and ablations appear in {Appendix} Table 1.

+\textbf{Metric Choice in Sensitivity Computation.} {We use cosine similarity instead of the L2 norm to assess layer sensitivity, as it captures direction-based shifts across transformer layers and mitigates scale noise.
+This choice follows analyses of layer relevance in Transformers~\cite{whatmatters2025,transformer-layers-as-painters,jiang2025tracing}.
+Cosine-based LIS yields lower perplexity than L2 variants across quantization levels, confirming its suitability for layer profiling.
+Our detailed evaluation comparison is in {Appendix} Table 2.